vansh-commits/portfolio/README.md

-# PortfolioF
+# Portfolio

-PortfolioF is a modern, responsive portfolio website built with Next.js and TypeScript.
+Portfolio is a modern, responsive portfolio website built with Next.js and TypeScript.
 It showcases your projects, skills, and contact information in a clean and professional layout.

 ## Features